Fort and Palace Architecture

 India is dotted with forts built by various rulers, such as the Rajputs and then Muslim dynasties.
 In northern India, fort architecture was a combination of traditional architecture and Central Asian and Persian influences.
 The South being geographically isolated, its architecture was not influenced to that level and generally retained its styles.

 The Rajputs were creative builders and erected some of the most illustrious and impressive forts and palaces.
-Some of the forts are at Kangra, Rai Pithora, Chittorgarh, Gwalior, Kumbhalgarh, Jaisalmer, Meharangarh, Junagarh, Amber, Jaigarh, and Shrirangapatnam.
+Some of the forts are at Kangra, Rai Pithora, Chittorgarh, Gwalior, Kumbhalgarh, Jaisalmer, Meharangarh, Junagarh, and Amber, Jaigarh, and Shrirangapatnam.
 These forts and palaces have complex compositions.

 The Kangra Fort (Himachal Pradesh) was built by the royal Rajput family of Kangra (the Katoca dynasty) and traces its origins to the ancient Trigarta kingdom mentioned in the Mahābhārata.